alchemyplatform/alchemy-sdk-js/README.md

 without interruption, but correctly handling dropped connections and reconnection by hand can be challenging to get right. `alchemy-sdk` automatically handles these failures with no configuration necessary.
 The main benefits are:

-- Unlike standard Web3.js or Ethers.js, you will not permanently miss events which arrive while the backing WebSocket is temporarily down.
+- Resilient event delivery: Unlike standard Web3.js or Ethers.js, you will not permanently miss events which arrive while the backing WebSocket is temporarily down.
 Instead, you will receive these events as soon as the connection is reopened.
 Note that if the connection is down for more than 120 blocks (approximately 20 minutes), you may still miss some events that were not part of the most recent 120 blocks.
-- Compared to standard Web3.js or Ethers.js, there is lowered rate of failure when sending requests over the WebSocket while the connection is down.
+- Lowered rate of failure: Compared to standard Web3.js or Ethers.js, there are fewer failures when sending requests over the WebSocket while the connection is down.
 Alchemy Web3 will attempt to send the requests once the connection is reopened.
 Note that it is still possible, with a lower likelihood, for outgoing requests to be lost, so you should still have error handling as with any network request.

 ## NFT Module